ziotom78/Healpix.jl/docs/src/misc.md

 # General-purpose functions

-In this section we present a number of functions that do not fall in any of the categories above.
+Healpix.jl implements a few generic functions that can be helpful when doing calculations on the sphere.

 ```@docs
 normalizeAngle(x)